 Improving the air quality at your facility is important to you, and your employees.
 If you’d like more detailed information, make sure you check out Flagship’s expert discussion: Peace, Love and IFM – Beyond HVAC: Indoor Air Quality and COVID-19.
 In this previously-recorded discussion, top experts in IFM and IAQ talked about indoor air quality (IAQ) changes that should be made during COVID-19 and some strategies to improve your facilities’ IAQ that go beyond the HVAC system.

-Let Flagship be your competitive advantage, especially during these unchartered times, and help you incorporate better IAQ strategies and SOW flexibility.
+Let Flagship be your competitive advantage and help you incorporate better IAQ strategies and SOW flexibility.

 Email a facilities expert and get the help you need to operate responsibly with our assortment of integrated facilities management and IoT solutions.